-About that quirky road.
-You remember the real estate agent saying no one uses it.
-You decide it needs a fence anyway!
-While the company is installing the new fence, a man in a pickup truck pounds on your door and hands you an envelope.
-Inside are legal documents and an official-looking letter.
+Later you start eyeing that quirky road.
+You seem to remember that your agent told you no one uses it but you decide it needs a fence to block access, just in case!
+While the company is installing the new fence, a man driving a pickup truck pounds on your front door and hands you an envelope.
+In it are legal documents and a letter.

-The letter says you can’t build a fence across the road, that you will block access to the man’s hunting camp located a few miles up that “quirky road.”
+The letter says you cannot build a fence across your own parcel because you are blocking access to his hunting camp located a few miles up “that quirky road.”
 Hunting camp?
 Really?
 Do people still hunt!
 Strangers with guns and dead animals crossing your property?
 What??

 You take a breath.
 You can handle this.
 You are an otherwise successful, intelligent person who owns a home – with an easement!
 What’s an easement??
 What does it mean to you and your spouse and your chicken coop and your home office and your jealous co-telecommuters?

-The moral of this story is that buying land in the Country is not the same as buying land in the city.
+Buying land in the country is not the same as buying land in the city.
 What can you do?
-The solution to this and other legal problems depends on the application of the “law” to unique fact patterns.
-Once you sign a contract to buy land, you have a more limited range of legal options than you did before you signed, but you still have more options than you will have once you’ve closed on the property.
+The solution to this and other legal problems depends on the unique fact pattern and application of the “law” to those facts.